jeffryhartanto/addressbook-level4/docs/UserGuide.md

 where `DD` refers to the day, `MMM` refers to the first 3 letters of the month and `YYYY` refers to the year.<br>
 > Time Format: HH:MM am/pm<br>
 where `HH` refers to hours and `MM` refers to minutes.<br>
+> The Index in the command format refers to the index number shown in the most recent listing.<br>
+> Index are optional provided that there is previous modified task.<br>

 #### How to undo a task : `undo`
 The `undo` command allows you to undo the previous entered commands into the MustdoList.<br>